Relevant legislation and authorities |

 An explicit exemption is not required for standard due diligence and other preparation measures without effect on the market.
 However, the agencies could request the information that the parties exchanged during their due diligence stage (i.e., email communications, access to the data site through which the information has been exchanged, amongst others), in order to determine if any gun jumping or unlawful information exchange has been carried out between the parties.

-Furthermore, there are no guidelines on what may be considered acceptable preparatory steps.
+COFECE has published a set of guidelines on what may be considered acceptable preparatory steps and the information that may be considered as sensitive from a competitor when preparing a transaction, including future or current prices, clients, suppliers, profit margins, production capabilities, inputs, inventories, production and supply costs, and competitive strategies, among others.
 Preparatory steps shall be implemented on a need to have basis and shall require to be evaluated in each particular case before its acceptance and execution.
 For example, preparation of integration of internal functions such as IT and HR is generally acceptable, except where such items are fundamental or core to the relevant businesses.

 40) Veto rights before closing and "Ordinary course of business" clauses